 - 1. Data, as a collection of facts, cannot be copyrighted under US copyright law. - 2.
 MarTREC research carried out under a USDOT University Transportation Center program grant is federally funded.
-As stated in grant language and referenced in the University Transportation Centers (UTC) Grant Deliverables and Reporting Requirements: For Grants Awarded in 2023 Funded by the Bipartisan Infrastructure Law (BIL):

-- Researchers must comply with the USDOT Public Access Plan, meaning, among other requirements, research data must be shared with the public, either by the researchers or by USDOT - b.
+As stated in grant language and referenced in the University Transportation Centers (UTC) Grant Deliverables and Reporting Requirements: - a.
+Researchers must comply with the USDOT Public Access Plan, meaning, among other requirements, research data must be shared with the public, either by the researchers or by USDOT - b.
 By accepting USDOT funding through this grant, researchers have granted to USDOT a comprehensive non-exclusive, paid-up, royalty-free copyright license for all research outputs (publications, datasets, software, code, etc.).
 This includes all rights under copyright, including, but not limited to the rights to copy, distribute, prepare derivative works, and the right to display and/or perform a work in public.